theonlyjames/UX_Tasks/README.md

 - Pressing the "S" key moved the cursor sphere negative on the Z axis.

 - Pressing the "R" key sets the "Cursor" back to its original position.

+For spawning circles around the "Circle Object Container" turn off the "SphereOuter" game object.

+- Pressing the "Space" key spawns new child objects

 When the Cursor Sphere approaches the mouse an increase in drag is added until it comes to a stop.
 When the Cursor Sphere passes the threshold (defined by Cursor Mouse Position delta) and you keep mousedown it will snap onto the position (mouse x,y cursor sphere's z = 0) and manipulation of the object's transform will be used instead of adding force to the "Cursor" Sphere.